olleharstedt/olleharstedt.github.io/_posts/2022-09-01-pholyglot-php-to-php-c-transpiler.markdown

 > Hey, you did a stack allocation of point in C!

 Yeah.
 I'm working on some different approaches.
 I've wanted to implement escape analysis for a long time, and started with it now.
 Stack alloc is safe if the memory does not escape scope.
-Regions could be an alternative for dynamic datastructures like linked lists.
+Regions could be an alternative for dynamic data-structures like linked lists.
 Also, just don't collect...?
-If the script is short-lived, it's "fine".

 > Inheritance?
 Interfaces?